sucremad/BeginnerExamples/README.md

 # BeginnerExamples
-A repo that is not high-level, really f:loop:r away from high-level
+A repo that is not high-level, really f:mag:r away from high-level

 ## C
 * swap ---- _A swap program for two-digit numbers_